Posted on

 The pan itself.
 Caraway’s heavy gauge aluminum construction is thicker than all my other hard-anodized pans.

-• Induction-compatible, unlike many hard-anodized cookware sets.
+• Induction-compatible, unlike many hard-anodized sets.

 • Pricey.